VitruvianOS/Vitruvian/README.md

 ### Overview

-V\OS is a reimplementation of the BeOS (and to some extent Haiku) userland on Linux, bringing the elegance and simplicity of a classic operating system to modern days.
+V\OS is an operating system based on linux heavily inspired by the BeOS, bringing the elegance and simplicity of a classic operating system to modern days.
 By leveraging the strengths of Linux while maintaining the user-friendly aspects of BeOS, V\OS offers a unique blend of performance and usability.
-V\OS leverages the power of linux by integrating ad-hoc built kernel modules for a reactive and enjoyable user experience.
+V\OS leverages the power of linux by integrating ad-hoc built kernel modules and real time patches for a reactive and enjoyable user experience.
+V\OS supports the BeOS/Haiku runtime on Linux with minimal to no API changes.

+The boot file systems supported are XFS and SquashFS including support for extended attributes.
+File system indexing and live queries are planned to be released later on.
+By default the system ships a linux kernel including real time patches while at the same time providing support for non-rt linux kernels.

 ### Join the Community!